 - Building interior

 - Building exterior

-- Roof exterior

-- Roof space

-- Subfloor space

 - The site

+- Roof Space ONLY Partial

+- Detailed in the report

+- Subfloor In Part

-Accessibility Page 9
+Accessibility Page 8

 Areas not inspected

 The inspection did not include areas, which were inaccessible, not readily accessible or obstructed at the time of inspection.
 The Consultant did not move or remove any obstructions which may be concealing evidence of defects.
 Areas, which are not normally accessible, were not inspected.
 Evidence of defects in obstructed or concealed areas may only be revealed when the items are moved or removed or access has been provided.